wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-and-finding-data-from-wis2.md

     What is the format of the data notifications that are displayed on the screen?

+??? success "Click to reveal answer"
+    The format is GeoJSON

 !!! question

     Is there data being downloaded?
 How can we run the `pywis-pubsub` command to be able to download the data (hint: review the options when running the `pywis-pubsub subscribe --help` command)?

+??? success "Click to reveal answer"
+    Add the `-d` or `--download` flag to the `pywis-pubsub` command

 Stop the `pywis-pubsub` command (CTRL-C) and update the configuration to be able to download the data to `/tmp/wis2-data`.